CAREERS AND WORK RELATED LEARNING

-We acknowledge the importance of impartial careers advice for all year groups, and careers guidance is available to all students from our careers industry qualified adviser.
-In particular, one-on-one interviews are set up for each Year 11 student and encouraged for all Year 12 students.
+We acknowledge the importance of impartial careers advice for all year groups, and career guidance is available to all students from our careers industry qualified adviser.
+In particular, one-on-one interviews are set up for each Year 11 student and actively encouraged for all Year 12 students.

 Careers Education and Work Related Learning

 (Note to Employers and WRL organisations: If you are able to offer WRL opportunities to Burntwood students, please email firstname.lastname@example.org or email@example.com)

 Careers education is incorporated into the school timetable, with each year group benefiting from dedicated careers related lessons.
 These are further supported by activities related to individual subject departments.

 Careers education begins in Year 7 with the opportunity for face-to-face discussion with an external visitor regarding their career and the career choices they have made.

 In Year 8, all students do reception duty for a day to have the opportunity to develop their work related skills.

 All Year 9 students are introduced to the Fast Tomato online careers programme where they explore their skills, and identify potential careers and the pathways to achieve them.
 An annual Careers Fair provides Year 9 students with the chance to make contact with and explore a wide range of careers and occupations.

 Year 10 students participate in the nationwide enterprise programme, The Lionheart Challenge aimed at teaching students key technical and business disciplines as well as giving them an opportunity to develop core enterprise and transferable skills.

 We recognise the value of work experience to introduce students to the world of work, give them contact with real employers and help them develop their transferable skills.
 We remain committed to providing all Year 10 students with a two-week work experience that they attend towards the end of the Summer term.
 This experience is